Shiodome Media Tower: Size

+History

+Construction began in 2000, and the building opened in 2003.
+It was designed by Seita Morishima, and built by Kajima Construction.

+Layout

 Floors 1–24 are the headquarters of Kyodo News, a nonprofit cooperative news agency.
 Floors 25–34 is Park Hotel Tokyo, a member of Design Hotels AG.
 The building features an atrium that begins with the hotel lobby on the building's 25th floor and extends to the 34th floor, providing panoramic views over Tokyo.